If you’re a typical car washer, one that sticks to the basic water and soap, then you may never have thought about car wax before.

-However, if you want to reap all the benefits, you have to make sure the wax on your car isn’t aged and degraded beyond usefulness, and that new wax is regularly applied.
+However, if you want to reap all the benefits, you have to make sure the wax on your car isn’t aged and degraded beyond usefulness, and you apply fresh wax on a regular basis.

 Pre-wax cleaners are products used to prepare the surface of the car, ready for a new layer of wax.

-The effects of a pre-wax cleaner can range from just preparing the surface by cleaning it, to filling swirls, as well as leaving an oily residue.
+The effects of a pre-wax cleaner to strip wax can range from just preparing the surface by cleaning it, to filling swirls, as well as leaving an oily residue.

 After you’ve thoroughly washed the car, it might not be ready for wax application just yet.
 Because for the wax to be able to bond properly with the paint, it needs an immaculately clean surface.
 That’s when the pre-wax cleaner comes into the picture.